ianlucas/cs2-match-plugin/README.md

 #### `match_bots` ConVar

-> [!CAUTION]
-> I don't recommend enabling this setting.
-No support will be given.

 * Bots join the game to fill slots.
+Not recommended to be enabled.
 * **Type:** `bool`
 * **Default:** `false`